FlyingCanoe/dap-guide-unofficial/src/about_ref_lifecycle.md

 > Since a `sourceReference` is only valid for a session, it can not be used to persist a source.

-the spec does no say what sould be use to persist a source across a session
+the spec does no say what should be use to persist a source across a session

-I consider that the answer depend on the type of Source. this concept is not define in the spec.
+I do not know how client typically handle this persistance.

+To avoid dealing with that mess adaptor should not send adaptorData.

 #### Type of Source

-In the Debug Adaptor Protocol, I consider that three kind of Source exist:
+I condider that they are three type of Source

+- Path Source
 - Reference Source
-- Path Source
-- Unavailable Source
+- Unavailable Source.

-Reference Source are those wiche containe a nonzero sourceReference (tecniquly a sourceReference grater than 0 see the Number Type for detail)
-Path Source are Source which containe Path and do not contain a sourceReference.
-Unavailable Source contain neither a sourceReference nor a Path

-#### Source Identity

-I consider the identity of Reference Source to be establish by the equality of the reference (which is a integer). for Path Source the identity is determine by the equality of the Path.
-A Path Source and a Reference Source are never the same source.

-Only Path Source persist across session.

-I do not consider Unavailable Source has having a Identity.

-#### Source Request
+Path Source are for the case where the Source are just file that are on the local disk.
+They should have a path, but no sourceReference.
+If the client send a Source request with a Path Source as the parameter, the adapter should just return the content of the local file.

+If a adapter wish to provide the content of a Source, it should send a Reference Source with a non zero sourceReference.
+When there a Source Request for a Reference Source the adaptor should provide it content.

-Source request allow a client to ask for the content of a Source.
+Unavailable Source are for the time where the content of a Source is not available.
+Unavailable should have nittier a Path nor a sourceReference.

-the spec state that path

-> It is only used to locate and load the content of the source if no`sourceReference` is specified (or its value is 0).

-#### List of Source State

-I consider both Reference Source and Path Source as being in one list of source.

-The following dap msg can update that list

-- LoadedSource Event
-- Output Event
-- Breakpoint Event

-#### Source: conclusion
+A Unavailable Source should have it presentationHint presentationHint set to 'deemphasize'

+The adapter should keep track of all Reference Source it has send.